pfsense/docs/source/monitoring/performing-a-packet-capture.rst

 pftop
 -----

-pftop is a tool built into pfSense that can monitor traffic/connections.
-This tool can be found in the GUI under **Diagnostics > pftop** or by connecting to pfSense via SSH or the console.
+pftop is a tool built into pfSense software that can monitor traffic/connections.
+This tool can be found in the webGUI under **Diagnostics > pftop** or by connecting to the pfSense firewall via SSH or the console.